 Authentic bagels can be difficult to find outside of New York and the surrounding area.
 These are the real deal–they have a chewy texture that only comes from boiling and then baking them.
 Toast one and top it with cream cheese or butter for breakfast, or make bagel sandwiches for lunch!

 You can get bagels plain or with toppings–onion, garlic, sesame seeds, poppy seeds, or everything.
 It’s fine to request different toppings within your order (for example three plain bagels and three everything bagels).

 I find that people either love raisins or hate them.
 If you’re one of the former, these bagels are for you.
 I’ve added a bit of cinnamon to the dough, but the only sweetness comes from the raisins.

 Try these fluffy cinnamon rolls for your next weekend breakfast!
-The brown sugar & cinnamon filling is just sweet enough, and the rolls are finished with a slightly tangy buttermilk glaze.
+The brown sugar & cinnamon filling is just sweet enough, and the rolls are finished with a slightly tangy vanilla glaze.

 This is the style of crumb cake that I grew up eating.
 The base for it is a slightly sweet, buttery yeast dough (the same one I use for my cinnamon rolls).
 I spread a layer of raspberry jam on top of the dough and then cover it with lots of brown sugar-cinnamon streusel.
 Enjoy it with a cup of coffee or mug of tea for breakfast or an afternoon snack.